 In addition, each simulation directory contains force field, restraint and/or topology directories.
 The filename.xtc trajectory files that contain coordinates and velocities of frames saved during the simulations are not included because of their large size, which would render the deposition very expensive.
 These files are available from Josep Rizo upon reasonable request.
 This is the contact information:

-Name: Josep Rizo\
+Name: Josep Rizo

-Institution: Department of Biophysics, UT Southwestern Medical Center Dallas\
+Institution: Department of Biophysics, UT Southwestern Medical Center Dallas

-Address: 6001 Forest Park Road, Dallas, TX 75390-8816\
+Address: 6001 Forest Park Road, Dallas, TX 75390-8816

 Email: Jose.Rizo-Rey@UTSouhtwestern.edu (opens in new window)

-Content of dryadMDSyt1action1b.tar
+Content of dryadMDSyt1action1c.tar

-This tar file includes the following files:
+This tar file includes the following files, corresponding to data described in the PNAS paper:

-Fig4andS9toS14 and FigS6toS8andS15: Directories including the NMR data sets corresponding to Figs. 4 and S6-S15 of the reference paper.
+Fig2andS1toS3 and Fig3andS4toS9: Directories including the NMR data sets corresponding to Figs. 2, 3 and S1-S9 of the PNAS paper.
 Within each of these directories there is one directory for each titration included in the corresponding figure and within each titration directory there is one directory for each spectrum acquired during the titration.
-These directories have extension .fid and their name specifies the synaptotagmin-1 C2B domain version uses for the experiments [wild type (WT) or mutant].
+These directories have the extension .fid and their name specifies the synaptotagmin-1 C2B domain version uses for the experiments [wild type (WT) or mutant].
 Each of these directories includes files that contain the raw NMR data in Agilent format (fid), the acquisition parameters (procpar), a log file (log), a text file with a description of experimental conditions (text), macros to convert from Agilent format to NMRPipe format (fid.com) and to process the data with NMRPipe (jrtrgood2c.com), an intermediate processing file (tr.ft), the processed NMR spectrum in NMRPipe format (tr.ft2) and the same spectrum converted to NMR view format (same name as the directory but with extension .nv).
 For each titration, there is also a directory called nvs that contains all the .nv files.
 To increase the signal to noise ratio, some of the experiments were acquired multiple times and added.
 For added experiments, an additional directory was created (directory name includes _add) and those nv files were used for further analysis.
 The spectra included in the addition are indicated by the numbers at the end of the filename.
 Processed files with extension .nv or .ft2 are ready to be viewed in NMRViewJ or NMRDraw, respectively.

 In case of any questions, please do not hesitate to contact Josep Rizo.